yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/timezones/ways-to-spec-offset/_index.md

 ### Indirectly using a timezone name

 This is overwhelmingly the preferred approach because it's this, and only this, that brings you the beneficial automatic mapping to the _UTC offset_ value that reigns at the moment of execution of a sensitive operation according to the rules for Daylight Savings Time that the name keys to in the internal representation of the [_tz database_](https://en.wikipedia.org/wiki/Tz_database).
-(See the section [Scenarios that are sensitive to the UTC offset and possibly, additionally, to the timezone](../timezone-sensitive-operations/).)
+(See the section [Scenarios that are sensitive to the _UTC offset_ and possibly, additionally, to the timezone](../timezone-sensitive-operations/).)
 The names are automatically looked up in the _pg_timezone_names_ catalog view.
-See the section [Rules for resolving a string that's intended to identify a UTC offset](./name-res-rules/)
+See the section [Rules for resolving a string that's intended to identify a _UTC offset_](./name-res-rules/)

 ### Indirectly using a timezone abbreviation

-Though the is possible, Yugabyte strongly recommends that you avoid this approach.
+Though this is possible, Yugabyte strongly recommends that you avoid this approach.
 The best that it can do for you is to bring you a fix value for the _UTC offset_ that's independent of the moment of lookup.
 But this is an exceedingly rare use case.
 If this is what you want, you can do it in a self-documenting way by specifying the _UTC offset_ [Directly as an interval value](#directly-as-an-interval-value)  as was explained above.
 Moreover, there are other risks brought by the attempt to use a timezone abbreviation to specify a _UTC offset_.
-See the section [Rules for resolving a string that's intended to identify a UTC offset](./name-res-rules/).
+See the section [Rules for resolving a string that's intended to identify a _UTC offset_](./name-res-rules/).